 Save the weekend: 5 great things to do

-Whether you are looking for some good food and spirits, a festival celebrating winter and brews, music or fresh produce, there's a lot to do in the Hudson Valley and the Catskills this weekend.
+Whether you're in the mood to get together with fellow fly-fishing fans, enjoy music played by seasoned musicians or young rockers, or celebrate Black History Month through art, there's a lot to do in the Hudson Valley and Catskills this weekend.

 Start the conversation, or Read more at Times Herald-Record.